Team-Resourceful/ResourcefulBeesDocs/docs/data_templates/bee_template.md

 ## **Template**
 ***

 This page contains a template for the bee jsons with ALL configurable options.
-This should help pack devs with making their own bees since fields only need to be modified or deleted as necessary.
+This should help pack devs with making their own bees since elements only need to be modified or deleted as necessary.

 ```json
 {